Your journey to NatWest

 Will my marketing permissions change?

-NatWest will be allowed to send you marketing communications on the basis of the marketing permissions you provided to Sainsbury’s Bank and, if applicable, the Sainsbury’s Group before 1 May 2025.
-So, any marketing you may receive from NatWest will reflect your existing marketing permissions.
+NatWest will send you any marketing communications on the basis of the marketing permissions you provided to Sainsbury’s Bank and, if applicable, the Sainsbury’s Group before 1 May 2025.

 Additional Support

-If you have a hearing or speech impairment, you can also contact us by Typetalk, or specialised text phone.
-Please dial 18001 followed by 08085 40 50 60.
+If you have a hearing or speech impairment, you can also contact us by Relay UK, or specialised text phone.
+Please dial 18001 followed by 08085 40 50 60

 Towards the end of 2025, once your accounts have moved on to NatWest systems, NatWest may get in touch with you about any additional support you have in place to make sure you continue to get the support you need.